Table of Contents:

 We will also add more highlights on the drops to show their volume.

-- The 33-piece Professional Drawing Tools set has everything you need to complete a variety of sketches, including the water droplets we taught you to draw today.
+- The Expert Drawing Pencil Set, 33 Pieces set has everything you need to complete a variety of sketches, including the water droplets we taught you to draw today.
 It includes everything from paper blenders to pencils in a wide range of hardnesses.

 - The white charcoal pencil works beautifully on paper and will be able to leave a bright white highlight wherever you need.
 You can also blend it into your other tones to brighten tones or even darken highlights.